mpanko/denisasvach/content/projects/spinning-interview.md

 id: spinning-interview
 title: Spinning Interview
 order: 2
-image: /images/thumbnail-image.jpg
+image: /images/spinning-interview_thumbnail-image.jpg
 description: An interactive installation exploring the concept of home through spinning and real-time speech-to-text technology.
 content:
   - type: text
     content: >-
       *Spinning Interview* centers on the theme of home, seamlessly blending the activity of spinning with interview-style discussions.
 The project offers a contemplative exploration of personal narratives surrounding the notion of home.
 It leverages real-time speech-to-text technology and bespoke musical compositions to create an engaging and immersive experience for both participants and observers.

       Visitors were invited individually to step behind a semi-transparent curtain, where instruction cards guided them to keep turning around while answering questions into a microphone.
 Other visitors could observe the responder through the curtain and read the answers displayed in real-time on a screen and website.

+      The interactive installation *Spinning Interview* was exhibited at the Control exhibition at the Toni Areal in Zurich, Switzerland in 2024
   - type: text
     content: >-
       [](https://soundcloud.com/denisa-vachov/spinning-interview)Concept,